scottkumor/Weather-Dasboard/README.md

 A simple easy-to-use Weather Dashboard web-app to help you plan your outdoor activities.

 ## Instructions

-DISCLAIMER - This app is currently being updated.
-Please use cities you know are unique - for example, typing in Toledo will yield results for Toledo, Spain instead of the desired effect to look up weather for Toledo, OH, USA.
-Alos, the 5-day forecast is currently broken.
+To display weather for your city, simply type it in the search box and choose any extra parameters.

-- To display wetaher for your city, simply type it in the search box. t
+The buttons below the search bar store recently searched items - clicking on them will re-populate thier results.

-- The buttons below the search bar store ecently searched items - clicking on them will re-populate thier results.
+Your search history is preserved via Local Storage. to clear a search, tap the 'x' next to hit. to wipe all history, tap the trash can.